CycloneSEQ-Bioinformatics/Glycine/README.md

 **How to Start:**
 1. Download the `.tar.gz` file.
 2. Extract the contents to a desired location.
-3. Run the `citrus` to start the software.
+3. Run the `glycine` to start the software.

 ## Authors
 夏小双 Xiaoshuang Xia (xiaxiaoshuang@genomics.cn)